-If you are a veteran who served in a combat zone and have questions about your eligibility for VA benefits, the team at Hill & Ponton are available to help.
-We work with veterans from all the United States armed forces branches, helping them navigate VA pensions and disability benefits.
-Whether you served in WWII or the Iraq War, contact us today to discuss your eligibility.
+If you are a veteran who served in a combat zone and have questions about your VA disability claim for service connection, the team at Hill & Ponton are available to help.
+We work with veterans from all the United States armed forces branches, helping them navigate VA disability benefits.
+Whether you served in WWII or the Iraq War, contact us today to discuss your case.

 We are sorry that this post was not as useful for you!